shaik1002/biggitlabbomb/doc/administration/repository_storage_paths.md

 ## Hashed storage

-> - Support for legacy storage, where repository paths were generated based on the project path, has been completely removed in GitLab 14.0.
 > - **Storage name** field [renamed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/128416) from **Gitaly storage name** and **Relative path** field [renamed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/128416) from **Gitaly relative path** in GitLab 16.3.

 Hashed storage stores projects on disk in a location based on a hash of the project's ID.
 This makes the folder